f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 tensorflow                    1.14.0     mkl_py37h45c423b_0  pkgs/main
 ```

-Conda displays a list of all packages with that name on the Anaconda repository, so we know it is available.
+`conda displays a list of all packages with that name on the Anaconda repository, so we know it is available.

 To simply install a package into the current environment:
 ```bash